Stefano-DA/Rockbuster-Stealth-Data-Analysis-Project/README.md

 ### Data Set Information
 - It’s around 3MB and contains several files.
 - A relationship exists between two tables if a column name is present in both tables.
+- The Data Set can be download [here](http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip)